 - How can I create an innovation culture like Google, Amazon, Alibaba … name your business unicorn!

 Is this something you’ve been asking too?

 I’ve worked with some of the most inventive and creative businesses during my industry career.
 From starting my career as a graduate management trainee in Tesco in the mid-90s, through to working for Rolls-Royce on a £320m innovation project in 2012, I’ve been blessed to work with incredibly smart and savvy people.
-But time and time again, I encountered situations where an organisation asked employees for more creative ideas, yet when employees made suggestions they were frequently rejected and not taken forward.
+But time and time again, I’ve encountered situations where an organisation asked employees for more creative ideas, yet when employees made suggestions they were frequently rejected and not taken forward.
 I couldn’t understand why there was such a disconnection between the two.

-Maybe you are experiencing the same situation.
-You’ve got lots of creative people, but you’re puzzled why that’s not being transformed into innovation.
+Maybe you are experiencing the same situation?
+You’ve got lots of creative people, but you’re puzzled why that’s not being transformed into strong innovation performance.

 The same question puzzled me too.

-When I got the opportunity to study for my PhD in 2014, I knew I wanted to research a topic which was not only academically rigourous but was of importance to practitioners in industry.
-I began to study how creative ideas were evaluated and how individual and social biases and structural and systemic barriers prevented ideas from becoming innovation.
+When I decided to study for my PhD in 2014, I wanted to research a topic which was not only academically rigourous, but had significance for practitioners.
+I chose to research how creative ideas were evaluated and how individual and social biases and structural and systemic barriers prevent ideas from becoming innovation.

-What I uncovered is that many companies think they need more ideas.
-With quantity comes quality, right?
-But while there are more ideas going into the pipeline at the front end, there are only so many projects which can be resourced and funded.
-Which is why every organisation I’ve encountered has a method for deciding which ideas to take forward, whether it’s as simple as manager’s intuition, or a complex business case comparison or another evaluation process.
+What I uncovered is that many companies think they need more ideas – with quantity comes quality, right?
+But while there are more ideas going into the pipeline at the front end, there are only so many projects which can be resourced and funded at the other.
+Which is why every organisation I’ve encountered has a method for deciding which ideas to take forward, whether it’s as simple as manager’s intuition, or a complex business case comparison or other evaluation process.